sp80808/recording-studio-tycoon/docs/technical.md

    The application will be accessible at `http://localhost:5173` (or another port if 5173 is in use).

 ### Key Technical Decisions
-- **Component-Based Architecture**: Leveraging React's component model for modular and reusable UI elements.
+- **Component-Based Architecture**: Leveraging React's component model for modular and reusable UI elements
-- **TypeScript**: Enhancing code quality, maintainability, and developer experience through static typing.
+- **TypeScript**: Enhancing code quality, maintainability, and developer experience through static typing
-- **Atomic Design Principles**: Organizing UI components into atoms, molecules, organisms, templates, and pages for scalability.
+- **Atomic Design Principles**: Organizing UI components into atoms, molecules, organisms, templates, and pages for scalability
-- **Functional Components and Hooks**: Utilizing React Hooks for stateful logic and side effects in functional components.
+- **Functional Components and Hooks**: Utilizing React Hooks for stateful logic and side effects in functional components
-- **Centralized State Management**: Using Zustand for global state to ensure predictable data flow and easy debugging.
-- **Responsive Design**: Implementing Tailwind CSS for a mobile-first approach and responsive layouts.
+- **Type Safety**: Implementing strict type checking for all components and data structures
-- **Accessibility (A11y)**: Prioritizing accessibility features in UI components and interactions.
-- **Modular File Structure**: Organizing code into `src/components`, `src/hooks`, `src/utils`, `src/data`, `src/types`, `src/services`, etc., for clear separation of concerns.
-- **Service Layer Architecture**: Implementing dedicated service classes for complex game systems (Market Trends, Relationships, Studio Upgrades).
-- **Type-Driven Development**: Extensive use of TypeScript interfaces and types for game entities, ensuring compile-time safety.
+- **Error Handling**: Comprehensive error handling and validation throughout the application

 ### Design Patterns in Use
 - **Observer Pattern**: For event handling and state changes (e.g., notifications, game events).